MuniMunii/MuniNews/README.md

 * Node Mailer
 ### Before Executing Program
 * use Node v18.17.1 (any higher version is okay)
-* You need to make database first and then add this line in backend/server.js (Search Method sync and add object forced:true, this will make model inserted into your database)
+* You need to make database first and then add this line in backend/server.js (Search Method sync and add object alter:true, this will make model inserted into your database)
 ```
-sequelize.sync({forced:true})
+sequelize.sync({alter:true})
 ```
-* access your database in Database.db.js (first arg is name DB,second arg username,third arg password)
+* access your database in Database.db.js (first param is name DB,second param username and the third param is password)
 ```
 const sequelize=new Sequelize('(Your db name)','(Your username)','(your password, leave an empty string if you use root)',{
     host:'localhost',